-A'-Number is an element of a certain subset of the mathematical rationals.
-This subset includes every rational which can be represented in the form $i \times 2^e$, where i is an integer in the range $-(2^{24}-1)$... $(2^{24}-1)$, and e is an integer in the range -100...
-100; it may include other rationals as well.
+A Number is an element of a certain subset of the mathematical rationals.
+This subset includes every rational which can be represented in the form $i \times 2^e$ , where i is an integer in the range $-(2^{24}-1).(2^{24}-1)$ , and e is an integer in the range -100..100; a printer may represent other rationals as well, but is not required to do so.

 Throughout this specification, "integer" means either a mathematical integer or a Number which is a mathematical integer.
-An Integer (capitalized) is an integer in the range 0...maxInteger; the Integers are a subset of the Numbers and not a completely distinct type.
+An Integer (capitalized) is an integer in the range 0..maxInteger; the Integers are a subset of the Numbers and not a completely distinct type.
 An Integer literal is expressed in the usual decimal notation.
 Examples: 0, 17.